Marcokorcak/Network-Sniffing-and-Spoofing/README.md

 **The image above shows the output of the ICMP packet captured by wireshark**

-Korcak 7

 **The image above shows the data output by the sniffer program**

+## Task 1.2 Explanation
-**Answer:** In this task, the objective was to spoof IP packets with an arbitrary source IP address.
+In this task, the objective was to spoof IP packets with an arbitrary source IP address.
 I

 would spoof ICMP echo request packets and send them to another VM on the network.
 I used